xiazeyu/infomall-org-uva/content/en/docs/tutorial/singularity.md

 and the image `myimage.sif` will be created. with make clean you will delete the temporary files `build.def` and `output_image.sif`

+## Create a singularity image for tensorflow

+TODO

 ## Work with Singularity container